3mdeb/96boards-docs-wiki/JTAG-on-HiKey.md

 # OpenOCD JTAG and HiKey

+Hikey provides an unpopulated JTAG connector on its underside.
+It is relatively easy to hand solder on a proper connector and to use inexpensive JTAG interfaces to communicate with the board.

+Currently the open-source JTAG debugging solutions are fairly immature for 64-bit ARM platforms.
+In general the Hikey should be considered a tool to help develop OpenOCD on rather than considering OpenOCD a tool to help you develop on a Hikey!

-I've been working on getting a open source JTAG debugging solution working on HiKey.
-This page documents the current status, and how to get this setup and working.
+This page documents the current status, and provide instructions on to to get setup and working.

 ## Soldering on the connector
 The first step is to solder on the JTAG connector.
 The unpopulated header is at J10 on the underside of the circuit board.
 The connector that you need to buy is a "FTSH-105-01-L-DV".
 It can be purchased from Farnell here (note the image is for a larger connector).